 Remote-controlled motor for smooth, quiet operation.
 Ships fully assembled.
 Trigger port can synchronize with most projectors.
 Boasts a 180-degree viewing angle with 1.1 gain.

 Motor needs to be plugged into power.

-Twin-tripod frame.
-Guy lines and stakes for stability in wind.
-160-degree viewing angle with 1.1 gain.
-Weighs less than 10 pounds.
-Big and bright 120-inch screen.
+Fast, easy-to-assemble twin-tripod frame.
+Comes with guy lines and stakes for added stability in wind.
+Wide 160-degree viewing angle with 1.1 gain.
+Weighs less than 10 pounds for a 120-inch screen.

 Thin frame construction.